 Fifth – what you see in the vid

-I like Steve and had the pleasure of spending a week with him in Spain, hosting him at my home, shooting video footage, doing crazy stuff and partaking in his awesome certification.
-Steve is down to earth, and I like that in a person.
+I had the pleasure of spending a week with Steve in Spain, hosting him at my home, shooting video footage, and doing crazy stuff in remote places.
+Steve is down-to-earth, and I like that in a person.
 When I asked the grand kettlebell master himself for his favorite unconventional kettlebell exercise he provided me with the following.

-Train coordination, grip strength and conditioning together with the Kettlebell Flip-Catch-Squat.
+[Steve] Train coordination, grip strength, and conditioning together with the Kettlebell Flip-Catch-Squat.

 Here are some helpful tips to get you going: